 - What was our share price this morning?

 - What area of the business interests you and why?

-Hopefully this has given you a good idea of what commercial awareness is, why recruiters see it as important and the ways you can develop commercial awareness.
-Another way to develop commercial awareness is to take a look at our Employer Directory and read up on some of the companies that operate in the actuarial industry.
+Hopefully this has given you a good idea of what commercial awareness is; why recruiters see it as important and the ways you can develop commercial awareness.
+Another way to develop commercial awareness is to take a look at our Employer Directory; where you can read up on some of the companies that operate in the actuarial industry.